 Long bevels for slopes greater than 2:1 with or without skews, should be avoided.
 The long cut ends require extra care in design, erection and backfill.
-It is preferable to use a steeper bevel without a skew and then warp the fill slope to fit the structure.
+It is preferable to use a steep bevel without a skew and then warp the fill slope to fit the structure.
 Cut ends of corrugated steel structures, where the bevel exceeds 2:1 and/or the skew is greater than 15 degrees, should have the ends reinforced with masonry or concrete headwalls and anchored in accordance with specifications.
-More in depth information on design limits is provided in the NCSPA Corrugated Steel Pipe Design Manual.
+More in depth information on design limits is provided in the AISI Handbook of Steel Drainage and Highway Construction Products.